Apart from memes, US President Donald Trump's visit to India did no good to anyone

 Meanwhile, during Trump's visit, the two top leaders witnessed $3-billion defence deal where India purchased Apache and MH-60R helicopters.

 The two top leaders failed to understand that bilateral relationships achieve success only when both sides understand each other's concerns and priorities.
-India's first major concern was hoping for a trade deal, which can be seen as a win-win situation for both the sides.
+India's first major concern was hoping for a trade deal, which can be seen as a win-win situation for both sides.

 President Trump returns to US after 'very successful’ India trip

 Also, India the issues concerned about the H1B visa and its agreements.
 Meanwhile, the US President no longer sees India as a developing country.
-This means it lets the President to remove India from the list of countries benefiting by the "Generalized System of Preferences (GSP)".
+This means it lets the President remove India from the list of countries benefiting by the "Generalized System of Preferences (GSP)".

 On the clash between India and Pakistan, after the abrogation of Article 370, Trump expressed his willingness to mediate on Kashmir.
 But, India, on the other side, urged the President not to interfere as it is their "internal matter".

-With all these, taking the nation on a toll, the US President and the Prime Minister of India, were not seen talking on such issues but were equally seen praising each others during "Namaste Trump" event that was held in Gujarat's Ahemedabad.
+With all these, taking the nation on a toll, the US President and the Prime Minister of India, were not seen talking on such issues but were equally seen praising each other during "Namaste Trump" event that was held in Gujarat's Ahmedabad.